Jet Set Willy II: Reception

-The original Amstrad version, released as Jet Set Willy, reached number 2 in the Amstrad games chart for the four weeks up to April 16 1985.
+The original Amstrad version, released as Jet Set Willy, reached number 2 in the Amstrad games chart for the four weeks up to 16 April 1985.
 Amstrad Computer User called it "one of the best CPC games around".

 Its release as Jet Set Willy II was less well received with Sinclair Users Clare Edgeley calling it the "biggest rip off of them all", while Home Computing Weekly accused Software Projects of "trying to flog it as a new game".
 Crash said the game was good, but little progress had been made from the original.

-The Spectrum and Commodore 64 versions of Jet Set Willy entered the Gallup Top 20 chart in the fortnight up to July 12 1985 at number 8, rising to number 7 on the following chart.
+The Spectrum and Commodore 64 versions of Jet Set Willy entered the Gallup Top 20 chart in the fortnight up to 12 July 1985, at number 8, rising to number 7 on the following chart.

-Mastertronic released the game on it's Ricochet label in late 1988.
+Mastertronic released the game on its Ricochet label in late 1988.
 While reviewers called the game dated, particularly criticizing the graphics as laughable and "stick-like", they conceded that the gameplay was still "pretty excellent" - the same reviewer who accused the graphics of being "stick-like" also stated that it was "one of [his] all-time favourite games" and "worth a peek".
 The £1.99 release reached number 7 in the ZX Spectrum budget games chart.